 - Dr Jan Till - Consultant paediatric electrophysiologist

 - Dr Beverly Tsai-Goodman - Consultant paediatric and fetal cardiologist.

 Congenital heart disease is often detected during pregnancy via ultrasound scans, or directly after birth.
 Although, some people do not get diagnosed until they are much older.

-Congenital heart disease can be diagnosed via a physical exam and through diagnostic tests for heart conditions, see: specialist heart tests.
+Congenital heart disease can be diagnosed via a physical exam and through diagnostic tests for heart conditions.

 Treatment for congenital heart disease depends on the type of heart defect experienced, the severity of the condition and the child's age.